 Patients with a coagulopathy are at particular risk of compartment syndrome.

-- the forearm (volar compartment) and leg (the anterior compartment — the anatomical leg being the bit below the knee…) are most commonly affected.
+- the leg (the anterior compartment — the anatomical leg being the bit below the knee…)

 Pain is the key symptom.
 It occurs early, is persistent, tends to be disproportionate compared with the original injury and is not relieved by immobilisation.
 The pain is exacerbated by passive stretching, which is the most sensitive sign.

 The affected compartments may feel tense and tender on palpation.
 Assess loss of sensation by light touch and two-point discrimination, rather than just pinprick, which is less sensitive.

 Measure compartment pressures if compartment syndrome is suspected — do not rely on clinical signs — have a high index of suspicion!

 Phew, I can feel pulses, the patient can’t have compartment syndrome.
 Right?

 Palpable distal pulses and normal capillary refill does not exclude compartment syndrome.

 What is the most reliable pressure indicator of compartment syndrome?